codensolve/code-path/README.md

 - Each cookie has a name, price and donation amount.
 - Name should be less than 20 characters
 - Price and Donation amount should be > 0
-- Result should display maximum donation amount Sarah can hold with thecombination of cookies.
+- Result should display maximum donation amount Sarah can hold with the combination of cookies.

 |Sample Input <br/> (Format: <br/> Maximum Money <br/> Name of the Cookie, Price ($), Donation Amount ($))|Sample Output|
 |------------|-------------|
 |20 <br/> A,5,2 <br/> B,3,1 <br/> C,7,4 <br/> D,9,3 <br/> E,1,0|10 (7,7,5,1)|

-### Probelm 2: Cash Back Application
+### Problem 2: Cash Back Application

 John and his friends are planning to design a product to help people to do a price match on products based on purchase price at different sellers.
 The idea is not match price to all purchases but for only one product in a day, depends on the price and popularity of product.